mmayako/mmayako.github.io/_pages/teaching.md

 ---
 ## Teaching
 ### University of Delaware, Department of Physics and Astronomy
-I have been a physics laboratory teaching assistant for over two years., i nstructed labs for several electricity and magnetism courses developed for students ranging from algebra based physics to calculus based electrical engineering.
-Teaching duties included preparing lectures introducing physics concepts, grading lab reports and exams, and creating new lab manuals and rubrics to aid in the transition to online learning due to COVID-19.
+I have been a physics laboratory teaching assistant for over two years.
+I've instructed labs for several electricity and magnetism courses developed for students ranging from algebra based physics to calculus based electrical engineering.
+Teaching assistant duties included preparing lectures introducing physics concepts, grading lab reports and exams, and creating new lab manuals and grading rubrics to aid in the transition to online learning due to COVID-19.

 ### Courses Taught
 * PHYS202: Intro.
-Physics II (Algebra) – 2022 Winter (1 section), 2022 Spring (2 sections) ~90 hours of work
+Physics II (Algebra based) – 3 Sections
 * PHYS208: Intro.
-Physics II (Calc) – 2021 Winter (2 sections), 2021 Spring (2 sections) ~120 hours of work
+Physics II (Calculus based) – 2021 Winter 4 Sections
-* PHYS245: Electricity and Electronics for Engineers  – 2020 Fall (2 sections), 2021 Fall (3 sections) ~150 hours of work
+* PHYS245: Electricity and Electronics for Engineers (Calculus based) – 5 Sections

 ## Service and Outreach